AdaCore/spark2014/docs/ug/gnatprove.rst

 * which subprograms in these units were analyzed
 * the results of this analysis

+.. _Warning_Control:

 Warning Control
 ===============

-|GNATprove| issues three kinds of warnings, which are controlled separately:
+|GNATprove| issues two kinds of warnings, which are controlled separately:

 * Compiler warnings are controlled with the usual GNAT compilation switches: